ACZaidan/website/README.md

 -   More structured assignments in the beginning

 -   Try to also be a statistics tutor, make it an assignment to show up and have a chat with me_or office hours if those times don't work

+**Class 202 Structure**

+-   Do it all the lecture online and discuss biggest question before starting class (meta-evaluations)

+-   First thing in class low stakes quiz (20% total grade) - concepts

+-   4 tests.
+I drop grade (each worth 15% - 45% total + individual project or 20% each and 60% final) 1/3, 2/3, and 3/3, Final cumulative of the class - no concepts just problems

+-   10% quizzes in the middle

+-   10% Participation on class - submitted complete worksheet by the end of class

+-   If doing individual project 10 min in class in the first friday for students to work on it (submit their ideas and get feedback) 1%

+-   Every week submit worksheet with data collection .5%

+-   Lecture video to watch home (types of tests for each data structure) - what would you need to do activity 10 WEEK 1%

+-   10 % Report explaining question data collection and Results